deepak/easy_rails_money/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Why use the Money gem

+In Ruby, Integer and Floats are native types
+BigDecimal is like a wrapper over a string

+Float is imprecise. storing Money as float will give us round-off
+errors. i think will have problems comparing two floats as well

+BigDecimal is precise and can handle arbitrary precision
+but it is slower

+Check https://gist.github.com/deepak/1275050 for a benchmark

+So, to represent money we have:
+- store as String
+- store as decimal in database which Rails typecasts to BigDecimal
+- store as integer.
+Which is what the Money gem does

+Money gem wraps:
+- currency of a amount
+- list of currency conversion rates
+- actually convert one currency to another

+flipkart.com has a version of the [flipkart-money](https://github.com/Flipkart/decimal-money) Money gem which uses BigDecimal
+check the [Money](https://github.com/RubyMoney/money/blob/master/README.md) readme as well

 ## Rationale

 Let us say you want to store a Rupee Money object in the database